Stories

 Cultural reportage

+Personal essays and analysis on Ozempic, weight-loss drugs, and the culture they created.
 Published intermittently.
 Always cultural, never prescriptive.
 Subscribe to the monthly letter to get the next one in your inbox.

 All stories.